 Sections including Council Tax are available on our beta site.
 We're adding new sections all the time - we've recently added Libraries.
 Please give them a try and tell us what you think...

-Southwark collections online is collections database resource that allows you to explore and browse the catalogue for the worldwide Cuming Museum collection, the Southwark Local History Library historic images collection and the Southwark art Collection.
+Southwark collections online allows you to explore and browse the catalogue for the worldwide Cuming Museum collection, the Southwark Local History Library historic images collection and the Southwark art Collection.
 The website also includes background to the history of the collections and information on research and donating objects.
 The collections highlights feature special themed selections of the collections.

 Cuming Museum collection

 The Cuming collection has at its core the Cuming Family Bequest collection including many special objects from all over the world, curiosities, ancient history, archaeology, social history, 19th century English popular art and natural history.
 It is an intact 19th century 'Cabinet of Curiosities' collection, one of very few still in existence.

 The Cuming collection also includes gifts and donations made during the 20th century, including the Lovett collection of London superstitions, archaeology and social history telling the story of the development of Southwark and its people.
 For more information about Southwark's archaeology held at the Cuming Museum see the page Southwark's Archaeological Heritage.

 Southwark Local History Library and Archive historic image collection